Thousands of years have passed since wine was first produced and consumed, outliving the great civilisations it has helped build and shape.

 Light red wines like Pinot Noir and Burgundy are great when cool (12-17° C), while rich red wines likes Merlot and Shiraz can be served slightly cool (17-21° C).

 As for the kind of wine glass to use for specific kinds of wine, even experts are divided on this topic.
 Our take is that it’s the wine that matters, not the glass.
 Go for universal glasses for the usual reds and whites, and opt for wine flutes for sparkling wines.

 How to Store Wine

 Not everyone has the luxury of having a wine refrigerator at home, and that’s okay because there’s always a workaround — especially if the wines are being stored just for later consumption and not for ageing.
 Sparkling and white wines can go in the fridge, and this goes for both unopened and opened bottles.
 As for red wines, just keep them in a cool, dry place away from light.

 With the basics covered, now’s a good time as any to get started on your wine journey!
 Although there may seem to be one too many things to consider in choosing and drinking wine, try not to stress over the details — after all, wine is meant to be enjoyed.
 As you keep going, you’ll gradually up your wine knowledge.

 Don’t forget that your personal taste remains the final arbiter of what makes wine “good” or “right.”
-Guidelines are not absolute truths; they are only intended to help you with two things: to narrow down your search for what could become your staples and favourites, and to add to your appreciation and enjoyment of the
+Guidelines are not absolute truths; they are only intended to help you with two things: to narrow down your search for what could become your staples and favourites, and to add to your appreciation and enjoyment of the wine-drinking experience.

 But there is one absolute truth with wine that beginners and seasoned wine drinkers (and even wine experts!) will agree on — wine is best enjoyed with good food and in good company.